StrikeVaults/FalconOne/README.md

 FalconOne Lite is an Open Source solution deployed and updated on a daily basis to help prevent terror and crime globally.
 By using advanced tools, functions and stealth strategies, FalconOne community is focused on making a friendly and fast solution for effective results.

-FalconOne Lite can be used for the following purposes:
+<b>FalconOne can be used for the following purposes:</b>

 - Main Purpose: Locating and tracking victims or criminals (through social engineering and intelligence exercises using existing or customized templates)
 - Red Teaming and Penetration Testing
 - Web and Mobile development
+- Emergency
 - Educational and Researches

 For more information about the FalconOne Pro, please send an email to the Team at prochan@strikevaults.com.